-With the permission of the Region of Peel, the creation of a berm (not for flood containtment, but for screening) has been proposed.
-The top of this berm (designed at the stable slope of 2.5:1 to minimize impact to the Region's property) defines the stable top of bank hazard on the east side fo the corridor.
+With the permission of the Region of Peel, the creation of a berm (not for flood containment, but for screening) has been proposed.
+The top of this berm (designed at the stable slope of 2.5:1 to minimize impact to the Region's property) defines the stable top of bank hazard on the east side of the corridor.
 Similarly, the west stable top of bank (based on Beacon and DS Consultants erosion and stability assessments) constitutes the west limit of the corridor.

 All other hazards are contained within the corridor defined by the stable top of bank, including the flood hazard and the meander belt as shown in the typical section below.
+This design improves the capacity of the channel, and Regional flows will be contained.
+Due to CVC /MNRF mapping protocol however, the theoretical berm failure will continue to result in a spill, and flooding is not mitigated according to these standards.

 The creek corridor has been designed to include a minimum 6.0 m Development Setback which is consistent with CVC's Slope Stability and Determination Guideline (CVC 2014) and CVC's Watershed Planning and Regulation Policies (CVC 2010).
 The Erosion Hazard is defined by the Stability Component and Erosion Component, not the Development Setback Component (CVC 2014).
 While Provincial guidance offered through the River & Stream Systems Technical Guide (MNR 2002) includes an erosion access allowance as part of the erosion hazard limit, the guide offers municipalities the flexibility to implement guidance specific to their regions and watersheds.
-In the case of Serson Creek, an erosion access to the valleylands.
+In the case of Serson Creek, an erosion access allowance is not required as a development setback is already been integrated into the development and provides for access to the valleylands.

-The 6.0 m Development Setback is not considered necessary to protect the the ecological functions of the creek or the stability of the slope as these are engineered and landscaped features.
-The purpose of the setback is to provide unincumbered access to the valley in the event that channel or slopes require repair or maintainence.
-Access will be provided via an easement on private property where required.
+The 6.0 m Development Setback is not considered necessary to protect the ecological functions of the creek or the stability of the slope as these are engineered and landscaped features.
+The purpose of the setback is to provide unincumbered access to the valley in the event that channel or slopes require repair or maintenance.
+Access will be provided via a permanent easement in favour of the City where required for any setback lands on private property and that will not be in City ownership.
 While CVC and City policies relating to buffers and setbacks encourage placement into public ownership, it is not a policy requirement.
-Retaining the Development Setback under private ownership with approportiate zoning or easements that allows for public trail uses and valley access offers the same level of protection and function as placement within public ownership.
+Retaining the Development Setback under private ownership with appropriate zoning or easements that allows for public trail uses and valley access offers the same level of protection and function as placement within public ownership.
 With respect to NHS Policy 6.3.24, the 6.0 m Development Setback is neither a natural feature nor a natural hazard and does not form part of the NHS.